Heat (1995 film): Plot

 Tipped by Van Zant's associate Hugh Benny, the LAPD intercepts the crew after leaving the bank, sparking a shootout.
-Shiherlis kills Bosko, while Breedan and Cheritto, along with many police, are killed.
-McCauley and Shiherlis escape, but Shiherlis is wounded by Casals.
-McCauley takes Shiherlis to a doctor and leaves him with Nate.
-Suspecting Trejo tipped off the police, McCauley finds him mortally wounded and his wife dead, both at Waingro's hands.
-Trejo reveals Waingro and Van Zant forced him to disclose the bank plan.
-McCauley kills him to end his suffering.
+Breedan and Cheritto, along with many police, are killed, while Shiherlis is wounded.
+McCauley and Shiherlis escape, and McCauley takes Shiherlis to a doctor before leaving him with Nate.
+Suspecting Trejo tipped off the police, McCauley goes to his house to find him mortally wounded and his wife dead.
+Before asking McCauley to kill him, Trejo reveals Waingro and Van Zant were responsible and forced him to disclose the bank heist.

-McCauley kills Van Zant in his mansion, while Hanna's team detains Benny.
-Learning about McCauley's link to Waingro, who is hiding in a hotel, Hanna uses Waingro as bait to lure McCauley.
-As McCauley plans to flee, Eady finds his criminal identity but agrees to go with him.
-Shiherlis, after being forced by the LAPD to bring him in, tries to reconcile with his wife Charlene at her safe house, but she warns him with a gesture, and he escapes.
+McCauley kills Van Zant at his home, while Hanna's team detains Benny.
+Discovering McCauley's connection to Waingro, who is hiding in a hotel, Hanna uses Waingro as bait to lure McCauley.
+As McCauley plans to retreat, Eady discovers his criminal identity but agrees to go with him.
+Shiherlis plans to reconcile with his estranged wife Charlene, who is being forced by the LAPD to bring him in.
+When Shiherlis arrives at Charlene's safe house, she warns him off with a hand gesture and he escapes.

 Having separated from Justine, Hanna finds Lauren in his hotel room, unconscious after attempting suicide.
 He rushes her to the hospital and saves her life.
 Hanna reconciles with Justine, although the two agree that their marriage will never work.

 McCauley drives with Eady to the Los Angeles International Airport to flee to New Zealand via private jet.
 However, when Nate gives him Waingro's location, McCauley abandons his usual caution to seek revenge.
 Posing as hotel security and triggering a fire alarm evacuation, McCauley infiltrates the hotel and kills Waingro in his room.
 However, as McCauley returns to Eady, he is spotted by Hanna and flees.
-Hanna chases McCauley onto the tarmac at the airport, and the two stalk each other before Hanna gets the drop on McCauley and shoots him in the chest.
+Hanna chases McCauley onto the tarmac at the airport, and the two stalk each other before Hanna gets the upper hand and shoots McCauley.
 Hanna takes McCauley's hand as he dies of his wounds.